 Intellectual Merit

-The primary intellectual merit of this proposal is to advance learning algorithms for complex DL systems by accelerating the training process and improving accuracy. demonstrate the efficacy of this approach on two extremely challenging ML “needle in the haystack” tasks: (1) seizure detection on EEG signals, which involves learning effective temporal and spatial dependencies, and (2) automatic interpretation of digital pathology images, which involves analyzing extremely large high-resolution images (50K x 50K pixels) by integrating local and global dependencies.
+The primary intellectual merit of this proposal is to advance learning algorithms for complex DL systems by accelerating the training process and improving accuracy.
+By applying QAC to DBMs, we will demonstrate the efficacy of QC-based methods on two extremely challenging ML “needle in the haystack” tasks: (1) seizure detection on EEG signals, which involves learning effective temporal and spatial dependencies, and (2) automatic interpretation of digital pathology images, which involves analyzing extremely large high-resolution images (50K x 50K pixels) by integrating local and global dependencies.

 Broader Impacts

-The primary immediate broader impact of this proposal is that it will making training of larger, more complex deep learning systems more tractable.
+The primary immediate broader impact of this proposal is that it will make training of larger, more complex deep learning systems more tractable.
 Demonstrating performance improvements on two important bioengineering applications will attract attention from researchers across a wide range of fields who face applications where data is limited.
 This will allow DL technology to be applied to a much broader range of bioengineering applications that can significantly impact healthcare.
 This will be one of the first significant applications of QC to mainstream ML problems where technological progress is well calibrated.

 Xx xx xx Xx xx xx Xx xx xx Xx Xx xx xx Xx Xx xx xx Xx Xx xx xx Xx Xx xx xx Xx Xx xx xx Xx Xx xx xx Xx Xx xx xx Xx Xx xx xx Xx Xx xx xx Xx Xx xx xx Xx